 Your ET nurse will assist you in learning how to change and empty your pouching system.
 In general, how often you need to empty your ostomy bag depends on the type and location of the stoma.

 Typically, most “colostomates” empty their bags around 1-3 times per day.
 Ileostomates tend to empty their bags 4-10 times a day (depending on the consistency of the output).
 For people with a urostomy, urine volume depends on the fluid intake of the individual.

 The odor of your output can also be affected by your diet.
 Different kinds of food are digested differently, so it’s important to keep track of what you consume.

-If you have a colostomy or ileostomy, certain foods and beverages may cause gas to build up more quickly in your ostomy bag.
+If you have an ileostomy bag or colostomy, certain foods and beverages may cause gas to build up more quickly in your ostomy bag.
 Such foods often contain soluble fiber and/or sugars (e.g. fructose, sorbitol, lactose, raffinose), including:

 - Apricots (fresh and dried)

 - Brussel sprouts